YouTube video by Generation Scotland

 Lecturer at Bath | Postdoc at Oxford | Blog Coordinator at The Mental Elf | researching young peopleβs mental health | views my own | she/her | π³οΈβπ

-Postdoctoral Researcher.
-University of Oxford.
-Supporting childrenβs mental health in primary schools.
-Qualitative methods.
-Participatory research methods.
-Implementation.
+Postdoctoral Researcher| University of Oxford| STAR-CAT Study| Supporting childrenβs mental health in primary schools| Qualitative methods| Participatory research methods| Implementation|

 Runner.
 Crocheter.
-Once a teacher, always a teacherβ¦
+Once a teacher, always a teacher.

 Academic, Bookworm & Coffee-Drinker.
 Prof